-The table below sets forth the appraised values of the aircraft that may be financed with the proceeds of this Offering, as determined by Aircraft Information Services, Inc. ("AISI"), AvSolutions, Inc. ("AS") and Morten Beyer and Agnew, Inc. ("MBA"), independent aircraft appraisal and consulting firms (the "Appraisers").
-Under the Note Purchase Agreement, Continental will select fourteen Boeing 737-824 aircraft from among the sixteen aircraft of such type listed below to be financed pursuant to this Offering.
-The three Boeing 757-224 aircraft and four Boeing 767-424ER aircraft listed below all will be financed under this Offering, subject to the terms of the Note Purchase Agreement.
+The table below sets forth the appraised values of the aircraft that may be financed with the proceeds of this Offering, as determined by Aircraft Information Services, Inc. ("AISI"), AVITAS, Inc. ("AVITAS") and Morten Beyer and Agnew, Inc. ("MBA"), independent aircraft appraisal and consulting firms (the "Appraisers").
+Under the Note Purchase Agreement, Continental will select to be financed pursuant to this Offering ten of the fourteen Boeing 737-824 aircraft listed below, seven of the ten Boeing 737-924 aircraft listed below and four of the six Boeing 767-224ER aircraft listed below.
+Both of the Boeing 767-424ER aircraft listed below will be financed under this Offering, subject to the terms of the Note Purchase Agreement.